Why do domain prices float?

 The concept of intangible valuables

-The price/value of a given domain will therefore always tend to be floating, at least to some extent.
-And the actual purchase price shaped by market conditions and input between the participating parties — the Buyer and the Seller.
+The price/value of a given domain will therefore always tend to be floating, at least to some extent, with the purchase price shaped by market conditions and input between the participating parties — the Buyer and the Seller.
 The main difference with other asset classes being that, due to their intangible and entirely non-fungible nature, an automated market mechanism cannot be put in place.

 So it is that, old school as it may be, this class of digital assets gets traded by different means.